Supporting Our Military and Their Beloved Pets

-PACT works directly with military service members to match their companion animals with appropriate foster homes that will give them the care and love they need while their military owners are deployed.
-We facilitate the foster home placement via our Military Foster Agreement - a written agreement that outlines the terms of the relationship and protects the interests of all parties involved.
-For more info see Military Foster Agreement.
+PACT works directly with all military service members to match their companion animals with appropriate foster homes that will give them the care and love they need while their military owners are deployed.
+We facilitate the foster home placement via our Foster Agreement – a written agreement that outlines the terms of the relationship and protects the interests of all parties involved.

-During the foster term, PACT remains in close contact with the foster home to ensure the pet is in a loving and safe environment, and continues to work with the foster home caregivers regarding any issues or concerns that may arise.
+During the foster term, PACT remains in close contact with the foster home to ensure the pet is settling in to a loving and safe environment.
+PACT continues to work with the foster home caregivers regarding any issues or concerns that may arise.
+PACT has a network of animal volunteers to help should an emergency arise at the foster home, and provides assistance, when necessary, by coordinating transport, professional trainers, groomers, kennels, food and supply support, and veterinary discounts for foster animals.
+Our foster programs are free, however we ask that pet owners cover their beloved animals necessary expenses while in the foster home (food, grooming, veterinarian costs, etc).

 Please contact firstname.lastname@example.org with any questions you may have.
 We are happy to hear from you.